sandiprb/stuff/README.md

 # stuff
-A collection of some handfull Python/Node JS Scripts coded to get stuff done
+A bunch of Python to get stuff done  💤 💤